 - The engineer resets the password using the Web Client.
 To do so, proceed as follows: - 1.
 Open the contact page of the respective customer. - 2.
 Delete the current password in the CM.
 Track password field and enter a new one. - 3.
-Click Save changes and communicate the new password to the customer. - The customer resets his password (only if your CM system supports this option).
-Tell the customer to proceed as follows: - 1.
-The customer opens the login screen of CM.Track. - 2.
-The customer clicks the Forgot your password? link. - 3.
-The customer will receive an email with a link to reset the password. - The password is managed in LDAP (only if the customer logs in to CM.Track using LDAP).
+Click Save changes and communicate the new password to the customer. - The password is managed in LDAP (only if the customer logs in to CM.Track using LDAP).
 In this case, neither the engineer nor the customer can reset the password.
 Tell the customer to contact his administrator.